 Add Google Analytics

 Do this right from the start so that you can see what happens with your website traffic as you add content, change the look and feel and also any social media campaigns.
 Good metrics are critical and Google are still the best at it.
-There are very simple plugins which will just add the tracking code to each page through to complex plugins which will pull in reporting data into WordPress for you.
-One of the most recommended plugins is Google Analytics by MonsterInsights:

 One critical thing when updating your site is to ensure you have a good backup routine in place.